What is Remote Sensing?

 Methods of energy transfer and electromagnetic spectrum

-To understand remote sensing, we should also discuss how energy travels in different mediums as the devices used in remote sensing essentially just record such energy released by different surfaces.
-The main source of this energy is from the sun.
-In simple terms, sensors absorb the energy received from the sun and help us get a better view remotely.
+To understand remote sensing, we should first discuss how energy travels in different mediums as the devices used in remote sensing essentially just record such energy released by different surfaces.
+The main source of this energy is from the Sun.
+In simple terms, sensors absorb the energy received from the Sun and help us get a better view remotely.

 How energy is transferred?